Rachitshah55/mood/README.md

 - **Mobile**: Tap "Add to Home Screen" in your browser menu
 - **Desktop Chrome**: Click the install icon in the address bar
 - **Desktop Edge**: Click the install icon in the address bar

+## Browser Extension
+The project is also available as a browser extension for quick mood/weather checks:
+- Install in Chrome or Firefox
+- Compact popup interface
+- Access from any webpage
+- Uses your current location

+To install (developer mode):
+1. Go to `chrome://extensions` or `about:debugging` in Firefox
+2. Enable "Developer Mode"
+3. Click "Load unpacked" or "Load Temporary Add-on"
+4. Select the `/extension` folder

 ## Widget Embed
 Add the mood widget to your website: